carpentries-incubator/genome-mining/_episodes/07-evomining.md

 four-field format pipe-separated that contains; the name of the metabolic system to which the enzyme belongs (SYSTEM1), a consecutive number of the enzyme (1 in this case), the function of the enzyme, and finally, an abbreviation of the organism Saga, (_S.
 Agalactiae_).
-The reason behind this is that this was the way we needed EvoMining for its first use and we have not changed the headers.
+The reason behind this is that this was the way we needed EvoMining for its first use and we have not changed the headers since.
 ~~~
 $ nano cpsg_cdb
 ~~~